shubhamJain1203/ClassiFicon2021_GroupNo_26/README.md

 from IPython.display import Image```
 ```
 ## Contributing
-This is a Public repository managed by Shubham Jain, Rajeev Sharma, Raj Kumar Surana
+This is a Public repository managed by Shubham Jain.

 Please make sure to update tests as appropriate.